pexip/os-rabbitmq-server/deps/rabbitmq_peer_discovery_etcd/README.md

 ## License

-[Licensed under the MPL](LICENSE-MPL-RabbitMQ), same as RabbitMQ server.
+[Licensed under the MPL 2.0](LICENSE-MPL-RabbitMQ), same as RabbitMQ server.

 ## Copyright

-(c) Pivotal Software Inc., 2007-2018.
+(c) 2007-2020 VMware, Inc. or its affiliates.